tsotetsi/bloodhound/README.md

 $ docker compose -f docker-compose.local.yml build
 ```

-IF you want to emulate production env you xan use `docker-compose.production.yml` instead.
+If you want to emulate production env you can use `docker-compose.production.yml` instead.

 Before doing any git commit, [pre-commit](https://pre-commit.com/#install) should be installed globally on your local machine, and then: